malmriv/everydayutils/README.md

 ![](https://github.com/malmriv/malmriv.github.io/blob/master/_posts/images/flag.png?raw=true)

 (The trick is to plot a matrix with increasing values using only six different colours astutely picked from a rainbow palette; the aspect ratio can be set to an adequate value, and the axix and labels can be turned off).
+ - **navier_stokes.R**.
+Just what it says.
+An adaptation from the known guide "A guide to writing your first CFD solver" by Mark Owkes.
+The results are good and consistent with the original calculation.